kiranw/WireProtocol/README.md

 ## Technical Decisions

+- We maintain an explicit mapping of request opcodes to expected response opcodes to better handle out of order messages.
 - The server maintains state for each connected client (by socket), including the currently logged in user on that socket.
 Server state is maintained consistent with a lock around any data structure that modifies the state